 Georgia CPE Requirements for CPAs

 CPE is an important part of keeping knowledge and skills on par with industry standards.
 Especially in an uncertain business climate.
 So, it’s clear why organizations like the AICPA require it.
-However, since each state is overseen by its own Board of Accountancy, rules typically vary from one place to another.
+However, since a Board of Accountancy oversees each state, rules typically vary from one place to another.
 As such, the Georgia CPE requirements differ from those of other places.
 Of course, this can also make the license renewal process more difficult than it needs to be.
 So, it’s important for CPAs to stay up-to-date with their state requirements.

 Georgia AICPA members should renew their license every two years.
 And during that time, they must complete at least 80 hours of CPE.
 They also have to earn a minimum of 20 hours each year.
 The table below further shows the primary deadlines and limitations for CPAs in Georgia.